CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 Add your image to the `.src-images/` folder and name it the same as your slug (e.g., `my-post.png`).
 The system supports `.png`, `.jpg`, and `.jpeg` formats.

-Run `npm run build` and the system automatically converts your image to WebP in three sizes, converts your markdown to HTML, updates the blog index, regenerates the RSS feed, and updates the sitemap.
+Run `npm run build` and the system automatically:
+- Converts your image to WebP in three sizes
+- Converts your markdown to HTML
+- Updates the blog index
+- Regenerates the RSS feed
+- Updates the sitemap

 No database, no manual image resizing.
 Just write and build.